[Redacted] Higher Ed.

 Design Concept

 In this stage, we decided to prioritise the “Consistency” stage as it pertains to maintaining the habit.
 We looked at several solutions such as productivity apps and gamified priority cards.
 Still, we settled on an analog solution for we believe it to be the most helpful to the user.
 Ensuring users spend less time with technology is a viable solution to our problem and it’s feasible enough for the user to adapt.
 However, desirability may not happen immediately as the user will be switching from digital platforms to an analog system.
 In the consistency stage, the opportunity area our concept focuses on is “How might we help users schedule work sessions with intervals”.
 We recognise the area as contributing to maintaining the newly established positive habits.
-We also thought of including incentives in the design concept to facilitate task completion, and help our target audience (end-users) visualise their progression.
+We also included incentives in the design concept to facilitate task completion—helping our target audience (end-users) view their progress.

 Prototype